 This grand voyage across the Mediterranean begins with a four-day tour of Classical Greece, featuring hotel stays in Delphi and Nauplia, before cruising through what has been known historically as the Middle Sea.

-A voyage from Athens to Malaga, along the way visiting the Minoan settlements of Akrotiri in Santorini and Knossos in Crete, as well as Catania, the Maltese capital of Valletta.
-Enjoy a walking tour of Sicily’s Greek and Roman ruins, and the Palatine Chapel and Cathedral in Palermo, before disembarking in Malaga or an optional 2-night hotel stay post-cruise.
+A voyage from Athens to Malaga.
+Along the way visit the Minoan settlements of Akrotiri in Santorini and Knossos in Crete, Catania and the Maltese capital of Valletta.
+Enjoy a walking tour of Sicily’s Greek and Roman ruins, as well as the Palatine Chapel and Cathedral in Palermo, before disembarking in Malaga, or experiencing an optional 2-night hotel stay post-cruise.

 Explore the contrasts and connections of history's most enduring civilizations, from ancient Greece and the Roman ruins of Sicily to the moorish heritage of Spain, the exotic sites of Morocco and the flourishing landscapes of the Canary Islands.